-Inhabited mostly by people of African and Indian descent, the two-island state enjoys a per capita income well above the average for Latin America.
-Natural gas - much of it exported to the US - is expected to overtake oil as its main source of revenue.
+Inhabited mostly by people of African and Indian descent, the two-island state enjoys a per-capita income well above the average for Latin America and the Caribbean.

-As with other nations in the region, Trinidad and Tobago - a major trans-shipment point for cocaine - has become ridden with drug and gang-related violence.
-This has clogged up the courts and has fuelled a high murder rate and much of the corruption that is reputedly endemic in the police.
-It also threatens the tourism industry.
+As with other nations in the region, Trinidad and Tobago - a major trans-shipment point for cocaine - has been troubled by drug- and gang-related violence, which threatens the tourism industry.

-Calypso music and steel drum bands feature in carnival celebrations on the larger island.
-Relaxed and peaceful in comparison to its densely-populated neighbour, Tobago attracts diving enthusiasts and nature lovers.
-The island is self-governing.
+Calypso music and steel drum bands feature in carnival celebrations on Trinidad.
+Tobago attracts diving enthusiasts and nature lovers.